Install SQL Server PowerShell module

 - SqlServer: This module includes new cmdlets to support the latest SQL features.
 The module also contains updated versions of the cmdlets in SQLPS.

-If you are looking for a version of the module that supports the next version of SQL Server (based on version v150 of Microsoft.SQLServer.SMO), please refer to the section at the bottom of this page on how to get pre-release versions of the module.
-The latest pre-release version of the module is 21.1.18040-preview.
+Pre-release versions of the module may become available more frequently: please refer to the section at the bottom of this page on how to get such versions of the module.

 To install the SqlServer module from the PowerShell Gallery, start a PowerShell session and use the following commands.
 If you run into problems installing, see the Install-Module documentation and Install-Module reference.